What To Eat When You Are In Bali

 Bali food recommendation #4 – Nasi Bungkus

 Below is nasi bungkus which means wrapped rice.
 It’s a banana leaf filled with food inside that I would buy from a street vendor near the beach regularly.
 They are then wrapped with either newspaper or brown craft paper.
-Most Balinese eat with their hands but the vendors would often give us a plastIc spoon or fork to eat it with.
+Most Balinese eat with their hands but the vendors would often give us a plastic spoon or fork to eat it with.
 It can be filled with anything really.
-Inside my favorite was noodles, yellow rice (harder to find, usually white), omelet and sambal.
+Inside my favourite was noodles, yellow rice (harder to find, usually white), omelet and sambal.
 Pretty simple and oh so yummy.
 This cost me $0.50.

 Photo courtesy of Rahmawati